Monday, August 25, 2025

 Card #1:

-Accessories: sponges, White embossing powder (Ranger), heat tool
+Accessories: Sponges, White embossing powder (Ranger), heat tool, diluted white acrylic paint for splattering

 Card #2: